METHODOLOGY Methodology

 What this category assesses:

-• Whether the visible technique matches the standard for the procedure being performed.
+- Whether the visible technique matches the standard for the procedure being performed.
 Working length determination on root canal treatment, rubber dam isolation where it is the standard of care, magnification on cases that require it, irrigation protocols at appropriate concentration and volume, obturation to the working length with a verified seal.

-• Whether the time per case visible in published footage is consistent with the time the procedure requires.
+- Whether the time per case visible in published footage is consistent with the time the procedure requires.
 A molar root canal performed competently in 45–90 minutes is a different procedure from one performed in 10–15 minutes; the difference is not skill, it is omission.

-• Whether the fee per procedure is economically consistent with the time required.
+- Whether the fee per procedure is economically consistent with the time required.
 A fee that does not support the time a trained clinician needs to perform the procedure to standard is itself diagnostic.
-The fee is not evidence of corruption or carelessness — it is evidence that the procedure is being delivered at a tempo that omits steps.
+The fee is not evidence of corruption or carelessness.
+It is evidence that the procedure is being delivered at a tempo that omits steps.

-• Whether the laboratory work supporting the case is consistent with the prosthetic outcome demanded.
+- Whether the laboratory work supporting the case is consistent with the prosthetic outcome demanded.
 A two-day full-arch zirconia turnaround supported by an in-house lab is a different prosthetic process from a six-week prosthodontist-supervised lab process; the published five-year survival data on these two processes is not the same.

 What this category does not assess: whether the patient was happy at the chair, whether the marketing is effective, or whether the clinic is busy.
 Throughput is not a quality signal.